Shillington, Bedfordshire: Early history

 Miscellaneous Roman artefacts have been found.
+Most notably, the Shillington Hoard, consisting of 127 gold aurei, was discovered in 1998.

 Shillington is mentioned in the Domesday Book.
 The entry is headed: "Sethlindone: [overlord] St Benedict's of Ramsey. a broken mill, 2 others".
 It contained 34 households, of which four were slaves, however 27 were villagers or villeins, and five were homes of more independent smallholders.
 Per year it rendered a large £12, assessed by the Book's compilers to be the same at the conquest twenty years before, had 14 ploughlands and woodland for 100 pigs per year.

 The chief hamlets were: Lower Stondon in the north-east, Pegsdon on high ground south of the village on the hills which form the Hertfordshire border, Aspley — with Aspley Bury manor — to the south, Little Holwell, to the east, and Woodmer End and Bury End close to the village on the north.

 World War II (1939–1945)

-In 1940 a Luftwaffe Dornier 17 was attacked over Great Offley (to the south of Pegsdon), the bomber crashed killing the pilot alongside the road at Pegsdon.
+In 1940 a Luftwaffe Dornier Do 17 was attacked over Great Offley (to the south of Pegsdon), the bomber crashed killing the pilot alongside the road at Pegsdon.

 On 21 February 1944 Lancaster LL729 (A4 B) belonging to 115 Squadron RAF left its base at RAF Witchford for a raid on Stuttgart, several hours later the plane crashed killing its crew near Pegsdon whilst trying to return to its base.